Created to recognize those individuals who have given so generously, and to encourage and facilitate future planned giving.

 First Presbyterian Church of New Canaan celebrated its 60th anniversary in 2016.
 Please consider how you will leave your legacy for the next 60 years and beyond.

 History of the Bell Tower

-Over fifty years ago, as a token of their brotherly love and friendship, the Masons in New Canaan donated a beautiful bell from their main Street Temple to the newly established First Presbyterian Church of New Canaan.
+Over sixty years ago, as a token of their brotherly love and friendship, the Masons in New Canaan donated a beautiful bell from their main Street Temple to the newly established First Presbyterian Church of New Canaan.
 The 150 original members of the church quietly raised the money necessary to construct a bell tower as its permanent home.

 While the new bell tower was formally dedicated in memory of Louise Warren Higley on November 24th, 1963, it had tolled just two days earlier in the mourning to mark the assassination of President John F. Kennedy.
 The bell tower was later rededicated to Stuart Higley, Louise’s husband and the church’s first Clerk of Session.

 Joining the Bell Tower Society